The White Magic Error and Charismatic Re-Definition of the Occult

 Confusion arises because Charismatics practice in the name of the Lord

 Charismatics always practice their mysticism or occultism in the name of the Lord.
-Mysticism often consists of seeking Him outside the Word in mystic focus upon a mental image—that is, an imagination of Jesus such as Mr. Green uses—or by seeking a vision.
-Then there is the magical reliance upon a name: for example, Charismatics call for presence of the Holy Spirit (“More, Lord, more…”).
+This may consist of seeking Him outside the Word of God by mystic focus upon a mental image—that is, an imagination of Jesus such as Mr. Green uses—or by seeking a vision.
+Then there is the magical reliance upon a name: for example, Charismatics call for presence and manifest influence of the Holy Spirit (“More, Lord, more…”).
 In my former Church, people would say Jesus’ name repeatedly, hands open, awaiting a sense of His arrival (again, as they imagine).
-I once heard that Charismatic evangelists were asking large assemblies of people to chant Jesus’ name, a mantra to invoke His presence, but clearly occult in its mindless repetition and notions about the power of repeating a name.
+I once heard that Charismatic evangelists were asking large assemblies of people to chant Jesus’ name, a mantra to invoke His presence.
+But this is occult in its mindless repetition and notions about the power of repeating a name.
 Former yogi Rabi R. Maharaj says he “firmly believed, as do all orthodox Hindus, that the mantra [the name of a god repeatedly spoken out loud or in the mind] embodied the deity itself and created what it expressed.”2 Occultists believe there is magic power in a name.
-Then there is the seeking of powers of divination, etc., all in the name of the Lord, and magic conjuring of gold dust, jewelry, and manna from heaven—so-called.
+When that name is Jesus, it is misleading.

 Confusion also arises when Charismatics condemn the occult